 Cyril Udebunu approached his writing on 'Nigeria Democracy' by mussing on 'How Democracy can be Africanized'.
-He indicated that with his experiences in the Western countries and their diligent practicing of democracy with the attendant restrainedconducts even among the 'skin heads,' he was truly desirous of its replication in Africa in general and Nigeria in particular.
-Unfortunately, after witnessing massive failures of democracy cannot be lived another way.
+He indicated that with his experiences in the Western countries and their diligent practicing of democracy with the attendant restrained conducts even among the 'skin heads,' he was truly desirous of its replication in Africa in general and Nigeria in particular.
+Unfortunately, after witnessing massive failures of democratic practices in Africa, he gave up hope and have been wondering whether democracy cannot be lived another way.